 Philip works with AMP Capital and is a Principal in the Irish Infrastructure Fund (IIF) focusing on Irish infrastructure and European energy sector investments.
 He brings with him more than 15 years’ experience as a principal investor and adviser in the energy market, having worked on projects in over 30 countries.
 Previously, Philip was Head of Commercial Activities in ESB’s investment and development business, where he successfully closed a number of wind and biomass power generation projects in England and Ireland.
 He has also worked as an adviser with a number of developing/emerging market national governments, and bilateral and multilateral development banks, such as World Bank and UN, to promote investment and growth in the local power markets.

 Paul Gallagher is a native of Dublin and a graduate of the Shannon College of Hotel Management.
 Conferred a Fellow of the Irish Hospitality Institute 2015, he is the General Manager of Buswells Hotel, Dublin.
-Paul is Chairman of the Irish Tourist Industry Confederation (ITIC).
-His role in ITIC is to lead the Tourism Industry to achieve its full potential whilst advocating with Government on pro tourism policy.
+Paul is former Chairman of the Irish Tourist Industry Confederation (ITIC).
+His role in ITIC was to lead the Tourism Industry to achieve its full potential whilst advocating with Government on pro tourism policy.
 He is Past President of the Irish Hotels Federation serving a two year term, 2010 and 2011.
 He chairs Irish Country Hotels, a marketing company which represents 26 independent hotels overseas.
 He was a member of the Ireland’s Tourism Recovery Taskforce and the Grow Dublin Taskforce, as well as serving on the Governments Small Business Advisory Group.
 He has previously worked in senior management positions throughout Ireland and has extensive International experience having worked with both Hilton and Sheraton over the past 10 years and Trust House Forte UK in the 1980’s.